aurelia/aurelia/docs/user-docs/routing/configuring-the-viewport.md

 # Configuring The Viewport

-{% hint style="info" %}
-`Please note that we currently have an interim router implementation and that some (minor) changes to application code might be required when the original router is added back in.`
-{% endhint %}

 The `<au-viewport>` element is where all of the routing magic happens, the outlet.
 It supports a few different custom attributes which allow you to configure how the router acts \(from defaults, to which components are allowed to be rendered\).

 {% hint style="success" %}